blueCFD/Core/index.md

  * [Project News](/News)
  * [blueCAPE Lda Twitter](https://twitter.com/bluecapept)

-**Note**: Contributions and collaborating companies are very much welcome, but we're still working on the releases that we have planned.
+**Note**: Contributions and collaboration with other companies are very much welcome, but we're still working on the releases that we have planned.
 Please follow our news feeds to know when we start accepting contributions.

 # Support